amstatista/project2/content/authors/admin/_index.md

 I am a 20 year old university junior with an interest in analytics, business strategy and machine learning and their dynamic intersection.
 I enjoy answering questions using data and creating visualizations to break down key aspects of whatever it is that interests me to derive actionable insights.

+I'm always looking to learn more about how businesses, people and the environment around us function and their many intricacies.
+The ever evolving use of the methods and technology used in data science is something I love exploring.
+I'm also an avid football/soccer fan and enjoy watching the sport in my free time.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.